FAIMS/burial-mounds-web/README.md

 1. Edit the [customizable-variables.yaml](_import/customizable-variables.yaml) files to suit your requirements.
 2. Customize the *category_generation.py* to your requirements.
 Refer [here](_import/README.md) for more information regarding the script.
 Refer to [Adding Categories section](#adding-categories) for more information about `categories`.
-3. Open your terminal and install all the required dependencies listed in the `requirements.txt` file.
+3. Open your terminal and install the required dependencies listed in the `requirements.txt` file.
 4. Run the Python3 script *makeSite.py*.

-The rest of this section will discuss on how to generate record pages in detail.
+The rest of this section will discuss how to generate record pages in detail.

 In the *\_import* folder there is a Python script named *makeSite.py*.
 The purpose of the script is to generate a separate YAML file for each row in the CSV.
 Each column corresponds to a front matter variable in the YAML file.
 The variable will be the name of the column with all space characters replaced with the underscore character `_` and the characters are converted to all lowercase (**EXCEPT** the unique identifier) .

-**NOTE**: The unique identifier will be stored into the front matter variable `record_id`.
+**NOTE:** The unique identifier will be stored into the front matter variable `record_id`.
 You would need to provide the column name (case-sensitive) so that the script can extract the id for the record.

 **Example:**

-In a CSV file with 3 columns, '_TRAP ID_', '_Max diameter_', '_Surrounding Land Use_' and the values are, 1000, 34, "Annual Agriculture" for a row. then in the corresponding record page for that row, the front matter variable will be in the following format and we choose '_TRAP ID_' as the `record_id`, then the following code snippet will be the result.
+There is a CSV file with 3 columns, '_TRAP ID_', '_Max diameter_', '_Surrounding Land Use_', where the values are respectively 1000, 34, "Annual Agriculture" for a row.
+Then in the corresponding record page for that row, the front matter variable will be in the following format.
+If we choose '_TRAP ID_' as the `record_id`, the following code snippet will be the result.

 ```yml
 record_id: '1000'